enewton/matlab-backports/README.md

 MATLAB code cleaner, as oppose to the bigger pieces of new functionality, which is the main value that Mathworks charge for.

-The functions often will not be full implementations for every corner case or optional parameter, but hope to cover the main use cases.
-Please request additional functionality if it would be useful.

 In an attempt to avoid copyright issues, I am not viewing any Mathworks source in order to implement these functions, and deliberately have not copied their help text into this library.
 Hopefully Mathworks will see that this is a useful library for legitimate customers.

+## Limitations

+1 I will not be implementing any additional optional toolboxes.
+Partly because it would be more likely to impact Mathworks revenue, and partly because they are much harder to implement.

+2 The functions often will not be full implementations for every corner case or optional parameter, but hope to cover the main use cases.
+Please request additional functionality if it would be useful.

+3 Some functionality will be impossible to implement if it is part of the language and you are using a very old MATLAB version.
+For example the string type or tables.

 ## Installation

 Run activate.m

-    >> run <full-path-to-extracted-code>/backports/activate
+    >> run <full-path-to-extracted-code>/matlab-backports/activate

 This will add the necessary folders R20xxa/b to your MATLAB path to enable the functionality.
 If for example, you are running MATLAB R2022b, then the script